 Treasures in the Cadogan Gallery showcases 22 special exhibits chosen from 70 million specimens and artefacts in our collections and span 4.5 billion years of nature.

-Treasures is located in the Cadogan Gallery in the Green Zone's Central Hall on the upper mezzanine floor, formerly Tree gallery.
+Treasures is located in the Cadogan Gallery in the Green Zone's Central Hall (formerly the Central Hall) on the upper mezzanine floor, formerly Tree gallery.

 There is an audio-descriptive guide for blind and visually impaired visitors, highlighting the objects on display.